Pedro-Beirao/dsda-launcher/compileLinux.md

 3. Put the **dsda-doom.wad** file (not included in this repo) inside the dsda-launcher folder

       ^^^ Very important

+   Note: if you built dsda-doom's binaries but didn't install it you will have to symlink it here too.

 4. Create a "build" folder
 ```